Skip to Main Content

 postcard of wentworth

 Aircraft Engine Laboratory Expansion, ca. 1948, AC1, Box 1, Folder 2, Office of the Principal Records, Wentworth Institute of Technology University Archives, Boston, MA.
-Digital Collections.

 Watson Hall Line Drawing